montimont/Projects/phishing_email_detection_ml/readme.md

 <details>
 <summary><strong>9.
 Conclusion</strong></summary>

-This project demonstrates a complete machine learning workflow for phishing detection, from EDA to model tuning and evaluation.
+This project demonstrates a complete end-to-end machine learning workflow for phishing detection, from EDA and model training to evaluation and deployment preparation.
-It highlights how machine learning enhances accuracy and adaptability over rule-based systems while preserving interpretability.

-When integrated into a real-world email filtering pipeline, this approach enables organizations to detect phishing attempts faster and more reliably, reducing user exposure to malicious links and credential theft.
-Together, the rule-based and ML-based systems form a **hybrid, production-ready detection framework** capable of continuous learning and rapid response.
+It illustrates how predictive modeling can scale traditional rule-based methods into data-driven, adaptable email defense systems.

+By combining structured feature engineering with ensemble learning, the resulting models achieve strong accuracy and practical deployment readiness — suitable for integration into corporate email filters, security applications, or early-warning systems.

 </details>